immutability-io/vault-ethereum/README.md

 ## No Warrantees Implied

 Use of this plugin with real ETH on the mainnet is at your own risk and no warranties should be implied.
 The guide here describes how to install and run this plugin on a Mac laptop.
 This plugin can be run on any platform that Vault supports; but, each environment has its own nuances, and for clarity's sake I will only discuss the Mac laptop use case.
 Running Vault in a production environment in an enterprise requires planning and operational skills.
-If you would like help running Vault in production, please reach out to [Immutability, LLC](mailto:jeff@immutability.io).
+If you would like help running Vault in production, please reach out to [Immutability, LLC](docker run --rm --privileged \
+-v $(pwd):/go/src/github.com/immutability-io/vault-ethereum \
+-v /var/run/docker.sock:/var/run/docker.sock \
+-w /go/src/github.com/immutability-io/vault-ethereum \
+mailchain/goreleaser-xcgo goreleaser --snapshot --rm-distto:jeff@immutability.io).

 ## API